JereKuusela/valheim-infinity_hammer/blueprints.md

 Blueprints can be selected with the `hammer_blueprint [file name]` command and then placed with the hammer.

+Recommended to use `hammer_menu blueprints` for an easier access.

-The command has following parameters:
+The command has following advanced parameters:

 - `center=object`: If given, the blueprint is centered around this object.
   - Note: The object is not included in the selection.